 Your ECA report may help when you’re looking for a job after graduation.

 Q-Which credentials get assessed?

 In most cases, you only need an assessment for one level of education, not all.
-For example, You may only get assessed for a secondary school certificate if you don’t have any other diploma or degree.
-Or if you have a master’s degree, you only need an assessment for that degree.
-You don’t need one for your bachelor’s degree or diploma or secondary school certificate.
-The Can-College minimum admission requirement is equivalent to Canadian secondary school or having a Mature Student Status via qualifying test.
+For example, you may only get assessed for a secondary school certificate if you do not have any other diploma or degree.
+If you have a master’s degree, you only need an assessment for that degree.
+You will not need one for your bachelor’s degree, diploma, or secondary school certificate.
+The Can-College minimum admission requirement is equivalent to Canadian secondary school or having a Mature Student Status via a qualifying test.

 Q-When to get an ECA or Mature Student Status assessment?

 The college requires one of the above reports on or before the start date of your program.
 It is recommended to arrange these after your admission has been offered or accepted, or as soon as you can.